 Oil Contracts.
 The majority of the Partnership's oil marketing contracts transfer physical custody and title at or near the wellhead, which is generally when control of the oil has been transferred to the purchaser.
 The majority of the oil produced is sold under contracts using market-based pricing which is then adjusted for the differentials based upon delivery location and oil quality.
 To the extent the differentials are incurred after the transfer of control of the oil, the differentials are included in oil sales on the consolidated statement of operations as they represent part of the transaction price of the contract.
-If the differentials, or other related costs, are incurred prior to the transfer of control of the oil, those costs are included in lease operating expenses on the Partnership's consolidated statement of operations as they represent payment for services performed outside of the contract with the purchaser.
+If the differentials, or other related costs, are incurred prior to the transfer of control of the oil, those costs are included in lease operating expenses on the Partnership's consolidated statement of operations as they represent part of the contract with the purchaser.

 Natural Gas Contracts.
 The majority of the Partnership's natural gas is sold at the lease location, which is generally when control of the natural gas has been transferred to the purchaser.
 The natural gas is sold under (i) percentage of proceeds processing contracts, (ii) fee-based contracts or (iii) a hybrid of percentage of proceeds and fee-based contracts.
-Under the majority of the Partnership's contracts, the purchaser gathers the natural gas in the field where it is produced and transports it to natural gas processing plants where natural gas liquid products are extracted.
-The natural gas liquid products and remaining residue gas are then sold by the purchaser.
+Under the majority of the Partnership's contracts, the purchaser gathers the natural gas liquid products and remaining residue gas are then sold by the purchaser.
 Under the percentage of proceeds and hybrid percentage of proceeds and fee-based contracts, the Partnership receives a percentage of the value for the extracted liquids and the residue gas.
-Under the fee-based contracts, the Partnership receives natural gas liquids and residue gas value, less the fee component, or is invoiced the fee component.
-To the extent control of the natural gas transfers upstream of the transportation and processing activities, revenue is recognized on a gross basis, and the related costs are classified in gathering, processing and transportation within lease operating expenses on the Partnership's consolidated statement of operations.
+Under the fee-based contracts, the Partnership receives natural gas transfers upstream of the transportation and processing activities, revenue is recognized as the net amount received from the purchaser.
+To the extent that control transfers downstream of the transportation and processing activities, revenue is recognized on a gross basis, and the related costs are classified in gathering, processing and transportation within lease operating expenses on the Partnership's consolidated statement of operations.